EdJoPaTo/grammy-inline-menu/README.md

 `setFunc(ctx, answer)` will be called when the user answers the question.

+`uniqueIdentifier` needs to be a globally unique string which identifies this question.

-`questionText` can only be a string.
+`questionText` can be a `string` or a `function(ctx)` that will be set as the Question text.
-This has to be globally unique!
-If this is not unique it will collide with the other question with the same text and probably not work as intended.

 `hide(ctx)` (optional) can hide the button when return is true.